dvreeze/yaidom4j/README.md

 * It contains *no DTD information items*
 * It contains *no notation information items*

-In a way, yaidom4j is more *type-safe* than the XML InfoSet, in that the compiler does not allow text nodes as child nodes of documents.
-Neither does the compiler allow for element children to be any other node than element nodes, text nodes, comment nodes and processing instructions.
+In a way, yaidom4j is more *type-safe* than a "direct" representation of the XML InfoSet, in that the compiler does not allow text nodes as child nodes of documents.
+Neither does the compiler allow for element children to be any other node than element nodes, text nodes, comment nodes or processing instructions.

 On the other hand, if desired, an element query API implementation can be created for DOM implementations that do model XML InfoSet information items that yaidom4j itself is not interested in.